skoolkid/skoolkit/_sources/diy.txt

 `skool2html.py` to identify `ref` files) will do.
 If you are fond of the traditional three-letter suffix, then perhaps '.sks' (for 'SkoolKit source') or '.kit' would be more to your liking.
-However, for the purpose of this particular tutorial, you should stick with '.skool'.
+However, for the purpose of this particular tutorial, it would be best to stick with '.skool'.

 Now take a look at `manic_miner.skool`.
 As you can see, by default, `sna2skool.py` disassembles everything from 16384 to 65535, treating it all as